 Many other literary awards and literary festivals are hosted by PEN’s centers around the world.
 I had the pleasure of visiting a number of those, including in Croatia and in Turkey, hosted by the PEN centers.

 There are many aspects of PEN’s work I’ve touched on but not explored fully such as the formation of a PEN center, which technically can occur when 20 reputable writers get together and petition the International office.
 There is a limit of five centers per country; most countries have fewer, and many countries have only one center.
 The rationale for additional centers has been to reflect linguistic diversity in a country.
-For instance, Switzerland has French, German and Italian centers, or to facilitate participation when the land mass is large.
+For instance, Switzerland has French, German, Italian, and Esperanto centers, or to facilitate participation when the land mass is large.
 The U.S. used to have two centers, one based in New York and one in Los Angeles, but in the past years, the two centers have merged into one PEN America.
 In Canada where there is both large land mass and diverse languages PEN has two centers—PEN Canada based in Toronto essentially uses English as the primary language and Quebecois PEN uses French.
 In some countries there are many, many languages as in India, which also has a large landscape and has the All-India Center in Bombay and the PEN Delhi Center.
 The rationale depends largely on the ambition and needs of the writers on the ground.
 Often a center will form branches within a country to provide the services and community for writers.

 One document I did not include in an earlier post was the rationale from PEN International Vice President and Nobel Laureate Nadine Gordimer regarding the formation and naming of centers as related to a petition from writers in South Africa to form an Afrikaans Center.
 I’ve copied it here because it was from one of PEN’s eminent and active members and because it articulated ongoing questions in PEN.
 Gordimer’s argument did not prevail at the Berlin Congress in 2006 where an Afrikaans Center, not a Pretoria Center, was voted in though the center is based in Pretoria.
 The reasoning nonetheless is worth considering.
 The dynamics are ongoing in a number of countries and will likely continue as new centers are added or removed when they grow inactive.